 These are very worrying statistics,” said Baron-Cohen.
 “Whether these mothers have a formal diagnosis or not, if a lot of these mothers who have autistic children have undiagnosed autism themselves, they might struggle with communication with professionals and appear confrontational rather than diplomatic.
 The risk is that social services see this as a difficult mother rather than recognising her communication issues are a part of her own disability.”
 More here.

 I have felt, personally, as a one armed Captain, trying to navigate a ship, that is attached to a rollercoaster, atop a tsunami wave, as I have worked to remediate this home, settle the family into a new place, learn where things are in this new place, continue to work to earn enough to keep the bills paid…. all coming at me rapid fire, without any order, at the same time.
-Without viable help, though it has been sought from every avenue, and a few new avenues invented in an effort to make headway, without success.
+Without viable help – though it has been sought from every avenue, and a few new avenues invented in an effort to make headway, we are without success.

 Definitely I am 100% Aspie.
 Textbook, some would say.
 In 1994, when Asperger’s was added officially to the DSM-IV, I was 22.
 I had been in college, studying psychology and theater.
-Without but a couple friends…. well, really just one – Sue.
-Totally misunderstood by my peers – and my parents for my line of study, for a lot of things.
+Without but a couple friends…. well, really just one.
+Totally misunderstood and rejected regularly by my peers.
+Criticized and not heard by my parents for my line of study, for a lot of things.
 Completely depressed.

 I left college, boarded a plane January 1994 just months shy of 22, took off to California.
 Where I was further misunderstood, lost the job I had and the place I had to live in the same day, and ended up on a stage at City Limits, stripping.
 Determined not to return to the world that had turned its back on me, forgotten me, misunderstood and thus penalized me.
 Totally Aspie.

 One of the resources for self diagnosis for which I clear 90% or more of each section is Samantha Craft’s unofficial list.